 Getty Images

 ChatGPT can help IT admins manage mainframe applications by converting, optimizing and improving code.
-Also, it can create checklists and provide advice for mainframe management.
+It can also create checklists and provide advice for mainframe management.

 It's probably safe to say that ChatGPT wasn't created with mainframe operations in mind.
 Even so, there are some ways that organizations relying on mainframes might benefit from ChatGPT.
 This is particularly true when it comes to mainframe modernization.

-Mainframe modernization takes on many different forms ranging from hardware upgrades to updating applications.
+Mainframe modernization takes many different forms, from hardware upgrades to updating applications.
 Even moving mainframe applications to the cloud could be considered a form of mainframe modernization.
 So, with that in mind, here are a few ways ChatGPT can help.

 Code conversion

-One thing ChatGPT can do is convert code running on a mainframe to another language.
-This is especially helpful for users planning to migrate an application to a PC-based platform or if an application was written in a language that's no longer supported.
+ChatGPT can convert code running on a mainframe to another language.
+This is especially helpful for users planning to migrate an application to a PC-based or cloud platform, or if an application was written in a language that's no longer supported.

 The ChatGPT interface makes it seem as though you can only use a single line of text as input.
 Pressing Enter to go to the next line causes ChatGPT to process what you've already typed.
-Even so, there's a way to make ChatGPT convert blocks of code.
+However, there's a way to make ChatGPT convert blocks of code.

 The next step is to copy everything from the Notepad and paste it into the ChatGPT input field.
 As shown in Figure 2, using this method enabled me to provide ChatGPT with a multiline input.
 Upon pressing Enter, ChatGPT sets about converting the code as requested.
 See the results of this in Figure 3.

-One thing to keep in mind when using ChatGPT to generate code is that the results aren't always perfect -- although some code is without error.
-Even so, the resulting code will typically only require very minor debugging.
+One thing to keep in mind when using ChatGPT to generate code is that the results aren't always perfect.
+Some ChatGPT-generated code can be used as is, while other code will require minor debugging.
+Occasionally, ChatGPT generates unusable code, but its coding skills improved significantly with the release of the GPT-5 model.

 Code optimization

 Another way to use ChatGPT in mainframe operations is for code optimization.
-In other words, ChatGPT might be able to rewrite blocks of code so they are smaller and more efficient.
+In other words, ChatGPT might be able to rewrite blocks of code to be smaller and more efficient.
 For example, you could paste a particular function or subroutine into ChatGPT and ask it to optimize the code.

-Code optimization can help an application run more efficiently, thereby enabling it to perform better or to consume fewer system resources, which is important if you're going to migrate it to the cloud.
-Code optimization also tends to shrink the codebase, which can help reduce the chance of security vulnerabilities.
+Code optimization can help an application run more efficiently, thereby enabling it to perform better or consume fewer system resources.
+This is important if you're going to migrate it to the cloud.
+Code optimization tends to shrink the codebase, which can reduce the chance of security vulnerabilities.

 Code improvement

-As you work to modernize your mainframe applications, you might want to use ChatGPT to make your code more legible.
+You can also use ChatGPT to make your code more legible.
 Coding best practices have long stipulated that code should contain comments as a way of helping those who must maintain the code in the future.
-Even so, looking back at Figure 3, you'll notice that the code ChatGPT has generated doesn't include any comments.
+Even so, looking back at Figure 3, you'll notice that the code ChatGPT has generated doesn't include comments.
 So why not ask ChatGPT to add comments to your code?
 See Figure 4 for an example of this.

-Although ChatGPT has an enormous potential to help improve the code behind mainframe applications, there are other uses for ChatGPT in mainframe environments.
-ChatGPT is good at writing checklists or step-by-step instructions and giving general advice.
-As such, ChatGPT can help guide you through various challenges you might encounter in your mainframe environment.
+ChatGPT can guide you through various challenges in your mainframe environment.
 Here are a few examples of some questions you could ask ChatGPT:

 - What are the steps involved in migrating an application from an old mainframe to a new mainframe?